 Maine has witnessed a growth in small and medium sized enterprises with almost 2,087 companies involved in exporting goods and generating $2.3 billion.
 The top industries in terms of small business employment include Health Care and Social Assistance, Retail Trade, Manufacturing, and Other Services (except Public Administration).

-- Business Equipment Tax Exemption (“BETE”) Program: The BETE program has been implemented to provide 100% property tax exemption to qualified businesses.
+- Business Equipment Tax Exemption (“BETE”) Program: The BETE program has been implemented to provide 100% property tax exemptions to qualified businesses.

-- Pine Tree Development Zone Program (PTZ): The PTZ Program offers eligible businesses with an opportunity to almost eliminate state taxes for a period of ten years.
-In order to avail the benefit of the PTZ program, you will have to set up company in Maine and in eligible sectors like Biotechnology, Financial Services, Information Technology etc.
+- Pine Tree Development Zone Program (PTZ): The PTZ Program offers eligible businesses an opportunity to almost eliminate state taxes for a period of ten years.
+In order to enjoy the benefits of the PTZ program, you will have to set up a company in Maine and in eligible sectors like Biotechnology, Financial Services, Information Technology etc.

 How do you incorporate in Maine?

 Is there a specific process for company incorporation in Maine?
 What documents do you require and who processes these documents?
 These are some of the questions that you will be confronted with and hence the following steps will provide you with information on how incorporation works in Maine: